IGNITE DMD – Microdystrophin Gene Transfer Study in Adolescents and Children with Duchenne

 Who is eligible to participate in this trial?

 The IGNITE DMD study is designed to enroll approximately 16 to 32 patients with Duchenne who will be randomly assigned to either an active treatment group or a delayed treatment group.
-It is planned that non-ambulatory adolescents aged 12 to 17 years will receive SGT-001 initially, then ambulatory children aged four to 11 years will be dosed at a later stage of the clinical trial.
+Currently, the study is within the ambulant, children’s cohort ages 4-11, once the Data and Safety Monitoring Board (DSMB) review the data, they may permit non-ambulant adolescents, ages 12-17, to participate again.
 More information about eligibility for the clinical trial can be found at www.clinicaltrials.gov, NCT03368742.

 Where is this clinical trial taking place?